cbirdferrer/collatrix/README.md

 *Christiansen, F., Vivier, F., Charlton, C., Ward, R., Amerson, A., Burnell, S., & Bejder, L. Maternal body size and condition determine calf growth rates in southern right whales (2018).
 Maternal body size and condition determine calf growth rates in southern right whales.
 Marine Ecology Progress Series, 592, 267–281. http://doi.org/10.3354/meps12522*

+If you calculate body volume, please cite Christiansen et al. 2018 in addition to this software.

 ### 4. Body Area Index (BAI) (for whales)
 CollatriX also provides the option to calculate BAI from perpendicular width intervals along a total length measurement following Burnett et al. 2019.
 If you say "yes" to have BAI calculated, the following information will need to be provided: